 On 7 April 2020 it was announced that Falcon Australia had executed an agreement which included a restated Farm-Out Agreement and Joint Operating Agreement (collectively "the 2020 Agreements") with Origin farming down 7.5% of Falcon Australia's PI in the Exploration Permits.
 Following the transaction Falcon Australia now holds a 22.5% PI.
-Full details of the announcement are included on pages 8-9.
+Full details of the announcement are included in the Company's AIF for the year ended 31 December 2020 dated 26 April 2021 on page 17.